willbuck/AngularProjectPostmortem/revealslides/slides/directives.md

 notes:
 	- remembering where you wrote your first directive is like remembering where you lost your virginity, or the first time you got drunk
 	- doubleclick - the size of your project depended upon how many directives you used.
 This is bad.
-	- read ng-book on directives, understanding of directive lifecycles
+	- read ng-book on directives, understanding of directive lifecycles (observe vs watch)
-	- you will make the mistake of not isolating your scope and pay a price
+	- you will make the mistake of not isolating your scope and pay a price (default is inheriting)